ilz5753/usectx/README.md

 > **Note**
 >
 > This hook should be used within a React component.
-It relies on the React useContext hook to retrieve the context value and uses the Lodash isundefined function to check if the value is undefined.
+It relies on the React useContext hook to retrieve the context value.